zephyr-c/podcast-app/ReadMe.md

 #### Usage of at least 1 Object Oriented principle
 Uses abstraction and encapsulation in both server side functions from controller going through service/repository to abstract away from places that don't need access to that information

+### If I had more time, I would:
+* Add some sort of authentication or make use of session data/cookies to prevent one person from liking or disliking a podcast multiple times.
+* Add some sort of user account creation function so users can be logged in and have their own personal podcast lists
+*

 ### Live Link:
 I honestly spent a panicked amount of time trying to deploy this before the deadline, unfortunately without success https://stark-waters-88529.herokuapp.com/